Filtering with Inverted Indexes

 - The data doesn’t conform to a strict schema.
 A product might have 100s to 1000s of attributes we need to efficiently filter against.
 This might mean having extremely wide rows, with 100s of indexes, which leads to a number of other issues.

-typeto serve a query, it can’t filter efficiently by scanning and cross-referencing multiple indexes simultaneously (this is a solvable problem, see here for more context).
+typeto serve a query, it can’t filter efficiently by scanning and cross-referencing multiple indexes simultaneously (this requires Zig-Zag joins, see here for more context).

 Using B-Trees for mass-filtering deserves deeper thought and napkin math (these two problems don’t seem impossible to solve), and given how much this problem troubles me, I might follow up with more detail on this in another issue.
 It’s also worth noting that Posgres and MySQL both implement inverted indexes, so those could be used instead of the implementation below.